 Our work in Kashiwa-no-ha Smart City in Japan has embraced many of the regenerative city principals, including governance and resource sharing.
 Three primary goals drive the city’s approach: 1) to create a city that coexists with nature, 2) to make a city that supports the health and longevity of its residents, and 3) to develop a city that fosters the creation of new industry.

-We have also engaged the City of San Francisco on a regenerative approach to the city’s Central SOMA neighborhood.
+We have also engaged, in partnership with Regensia, the City of San Francisco on a regenerative approach to the city’s Central SOMA neighborhood.
 As the neighborhood undergoes major rezoning to accommodate additional jobs, housing and public amenities, the district is well-positioned to incorporate elements of a regenerative neighborhood system.
 A restorative city assessment identified “four big moves” affecting water, energy, infrastructure, and waste to advance the city toward regenerative performance.
 An accompanying cost-benefit analysis determined that an incremental investment in development using restorative principles could double public benefits in the district for the City.

 In an uncertain future, with rapidly depleting resources and even faster evolution of technology, a city designed and managed under the principles of regenerative urbanism creates tangible value for everyone.
 It can be a catalyst to occupant health and happiness, an effective foil for climate change, and can lower operating and real estate costs.
 This holistic approach represents a win at every level of the urban environment and strengthens cities and citizen wealth in preparation for future growth and crises alike.